In this post, I highlight some of the best personal finance apps and tools in Canada and a few paid ones that are highly recommended.

 Life insurance can be expensive, so some people don’t consider buying it.
 That said, life insurance is essential, particularly when family members depend on you financially.

-Use PolicyMe to easily compare Canada’s lowest life insurance premiums based on your specific needs.
+Use PolicyMe to quickly find some of Canada’s lowest life insurance premiums based on your specific needs.
 The online process takes only a few minutes.

 12. Credit Karma